+The following objectives have been informed by:

+- national legislation;

-The following objectives have been informed by national legislation; national, regional and local policy; the emerging GMSF; strategic flood risk across Greater Manchester and current initiatives to manage this.
-Flooding is a significant risk across Greater Manchester to communities, the economy and the environment and this risk is likely to increase in future as a result of climate change and increased development to accommodate projected population growth.
-The SFRMF is intended to help manage this risk enabling the City Region to meet its growth and regeneration ambitions.
-Adopting a catchment-based approach that works with rather than against natural processes, and managing flood risk at a strategic level, involving the pooling of resources and working on a cross-boundary basis, should enable the achievement of multiple benefits for the economy, the environment and local communities.
+- national, regional and local policy;

+- the emerging GMSF;

+- strategic flood risk across Greater Manchester and

+- current initiatives to manage this.

+Flooding is a significant risk across Greater Manchester to communities, the economy and the environment.
+This risk is likely to increase in future because of climate change and increased development to accommodate projected population growth.

+The SFRMF is intended to help manage this risk enabling the City Region to meet its growth and regeneration ambitions by:

+- Adopting a catchment-based approach that works with rather than against natural processes, and - managing flood risk at a strategic level, involving the pooling of resources and working on a cross-boundary basis, should enable the achievement of multiple benefits for the economy, the environment and local communities.